easypeasy-community/decorators/README.md

 ### This
 `this` keyword in your methods does not refer to an actual object instance of that class.
 For `actions`, `getters` and `listeners`, `this`  holds the underlying `state` value of that model.
 For thunks, however, it refers to both the `state` and `actions` of the corresponding model.

+## Known Limitations
+You need to mark your listeners with `private` modifiers in order to hide them.
+Also `store.getListeners()` typings does not resolves correctly yet.
+We may address this issues in a future release.